Harvb2000/reminderapp/readme.md

 ## What is the reminderer app

 The reminderer app is a simple timer web app.
-It allows the user to set different timers that when finished notifies the user when it is done.
+It allows the user to set different timers, one, called countdown, that when finished notifies the user when the timer are finshed and one, called timer, that is an unlimited timer.

 ## What can it do